Ndumo Game Reserve

-Displacement of Indigenous Peoples
+Conservation and social history

+In 1924, the area that is now the Ndumo Game Reserve was declared a protected area (a provincial game reserve) by the South African government.
+This was principally to protect the hippopotamus living in its pans and stretches of the Usuthu and Pongola rivers.

+In the 1950s and 60s, the local inhabitants were systematically and forcibly evicted from their homesteads and fields inside the reserve boundaries, which were fenced in this period.
+The resident community had been growing, and with their tilled fields, burning practices, dogs and livestock were judged inimical to the reserve's declared conservation function.
+It was decided to evict families as and when conservation regulations were broken and convictions upheld, a process completed in 1966.

-In 1924, the area that is now the Ndumo Game Reserve was declared to be a protected area by South Africa.
-In the 1950s and 60s, the local inhabitants were forcibly evicted from their native lands.
-Although the Ndumo communities legally contested their right to the land, they were denied the right to resettle the land, instead given financial restitution and (in theory) a say in management.
-One resident says of this period of time:There we were rich; we ate sweet potatoes, bananas, madumbe [root vegetable], cassava and pumpkins.
+Although the Ndumo communities legally contested their right to the land, with a land claim settled in their favour in 2000, they were denied the right to resettle the land, instead given financial restitution and (in theory) a say in management.
+One resident recalls their period of residence as follows:There we were rich; we ate sweet potatoes, bananas, madumbe [root vegetable], cassava and pumpkins.
 We drank from the Usuthu River.
 Today that river is reserved for the hippos and crocodiles while our children die from drought.
 The wild fruits are left to fatten the monkeys, and the rhinos graze on the graves of our ancestors.

-The unresolved dispute over control of this land, and ongoing issues with Community Based Natural Resource Management as a conservation model in the province (Meer 2010), has resulted in the anomalous situation that the eastern part of this declared provincial game reserve is now occupied and farmed by locals.
+The unresolved dispute over control of this land (there are allegations of another, so far undiscovered alternative agreement) and ongoing issues with Community Based Natural Resource Management as a conservation model in the province (Meer 2010), along with unemployment and unfulfilled promises of development, has resulted in the anomalous situation that the eastern part of this declared provincial game reserve has been illegally fished, grazed and farmed since 2010.
 This is despite its status as a Ramsar wetland of international importance, declared in 1997.

-Farmland is replacing the indigenous vegetation and wildlife, and crocodiles no longer nest along the river.
+Farmland is replacing the indigenous vegetation and wildlife, formerly important hippopotamus habitat and winter grazing grounds, and crocodiles no longer nest along the river which was their historical nesting area in the reserve (Carnie, 2021).